eps696/aphantasia/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/eps696/aphantasia/blob/master/Aphantasia.ipynb)

-This is text-to-image tool, supplementary to the art piece of the same name.
+This is a text-to-image tool, part of the artwork of the same name.
 It's based on [CLIP] model, with FFT parameterizer from [Lucent] library as a generator.

 *[Aphantasia] is the inability to visualize mental images, the deprivation of visual dreams.